First Time in Japan: The Ultimate Travel Guide (2023)

-First time in Japan and don’t know where to start your planning?
+Just booked a trip to Japan and don’t know where to start your planning?
 Then, you have come to the right place!
-There’s a sample 10-day itinerary in this post so please read on!
+There’s a sample 10-day Japan itinerary for first time visitors in this post so please read on!

 In 2015, my friends and I booked round-trip tickets to Japan.
 It was a trip of a lifetime but I was hesitant to take because I know Japan is an expensive destination.
 I know there are ways to stretch my budget but it will still be expensive compared to other Asian countries I visited.
 However, the thought of celebrating my birthday in my dream country and seeing cherry blossoms for the first time was so tempting, I could not resist.